LilyBurton/LilyBurton/README.md

 <h1>My Skills</h1>

 <h3>Willingness to Learn</h3>
-<p>As a junior developer, I am fully committed to continuously learn, develop and grow and many ways so I can explore different technologies, methodologies and languages and I'm always eager to enhance my skills.
-My time at Makers Bootcamp helped me started my journey as a developer and helped me find ways to expand my knowledge within the world of technology by doing various courses, communicate with other developers to understand the world of tech, creating projects through research and attending to workshops and events to understand different technologies and learn about the industry trends.</p>
+<p>As a junior developer, I am fully committed to continuously learning, developing, and growing in many ways so I can explore different technologies, methodologies, and languages.
+I'm always eager to enhance my skills.
+My time at Makers Bootcamp helped me start my journey as a developer and find ways to expand my knowledge within the world of technology by taking various courses, communicating with other developers to understand the tech world, creating projects through research, and attending workshops and events to understand different technologies and industry trends.</p>

 <h3>Communicate</h3>
-<p>I have deonstrated strong communications that has learned it has become essential when communicating with other developers.
-In my previous position in retail, I regularly interact with customers, resolving their issues and giving them a positive experience.
+<p>I have demonstrated strong communication skills, which have become essential when interacting with other developers.
+In my previous retail position, I regularly interacted with customers, resolving their issues and ensuring a positive experience.
 This role honed my ability to convey information clearly and empathetically.
-Additionally, during the Makers Bootcamp, I worked on several group projects where effective communication was essential.
-For example, while developing FlavourFinders, our final group project, we organized morning stand-ups, pair programming, and evening retros to ensure the team members are up to date with the tasks, working together to deal with errors and blockers and check in on everyone to see how they feel about their progress.
-My ability to communicate effectively, both with technical and non-technical stakeholders, is a strength I bring to any team.</p>
+Additionally, during the Makers Bootcamp, I worked on several group projects where effective communication was crucial.
+For example, while developing FlavourFinder, our final group project, we organized morning stand-ups, pair programming, and evening retros to ensure the team was up to date with tasks, worked together to deal with errors and blockers, and checked in on everyone to see how they felt about their progress.
+My ability to communicate effectively with both technical and non-technical stakeholders is a strength I bring to any team.</p>

 <h1>Hobbies outside of Coding</h1>

 <h3>Streaming</h3>
-<p>During my spare time, I love to stream videogames on Twitch where I make a community with people that shares similar interests and be able to communicate with viewers on the stream.
-This helps become confident in communicating with people and find comfort and speaking in my own voice.</p>
+<p>During my spare time, I love to stream video games on Twitch, where I build a community with people who share similar interests and communicate with viewers on the stream.
+This helps me become confident in communicating with people and find comfort in speaking in my own voice.</p>
 <h4>Favourite Videogames</h4>
 <ul>
   <li>Spyro the Dragon</li>